Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-12-05-Executive_Summary.markdown

 ##PCA Optimization
 We also investigated which pairs of correlations perform best with our entire pipeline.
 Since we have only three phases, we know that the entirety of the correlations can be calculated from two of them.
-We chose to run the pipeline for all pairs of correlations and use the pair with best final model performance (minimal MSE).
+We chose to run the pipeline for all pairs of correlations and use the pair with best final model performance (minimal MSE). using Al-Al correlation was mandatory since it is the main element in the material and also the most continuous phase.
+The second best correlation, based on MSE, turned to be Ag<sub>2</sub>Al-Ag<sub>2</sub>Al.

 ![mse](/MIC-Ternary-Eutectic-Alloy/img/exec_summary/correlations_mse.png)

-This is a huge space savings for the PCA step.
+Reducing the input to only two spatial correlations (vs. 6) is a huge space savings for the PCA step.
 ![savings](/MIC-Ternary-Eutectic-Alloy/img/correlations/matrix_size.png)

 ##Final PCA Results - Steady State
 PCA components of a single simulation over time
 ![transient](/MIC-Ternary-Eutectic-Alloy/img/transience/PCA_over_block_allstats.png)
-Wild oscillations occur in our data until the early 120s.
-For our steady-state investigation, we do not use any of the microstructures in the first 150 frames.
+Wild oscillations occur in our data until the early 120s timesteps.
+For our steady-state investigation, we do not use any of the microstructures in the first 150 timesteps, where we see very small osciallations in PC1 and PC2, representative of steady-state condition.

 ##Process-Property Linkage Model
 We tried multiple models to predict the linkage between process parameters and 2-point statistics.